inf112-v21/Import-TeamName/README.md

 ![Picture of current roboRally](assets/Images/pictureOfCurrentGame.JPG)

 ### Tests
-The game uses Junit to automatically test the game.
+The mainGame uses Junit to automatically test the mainGame.

-Manual tests for GUI and game can be found under `Deliverables/ManuelTests/ManuelTests.md`,
+Manual tests for GUI and mainGame can be found under `Deliverables/ManuelTests/ManuelTests.md`,

 ### Debug
-The game has a limited debug mode.
+The mainGame has a limited debug mode.
 It can be toggled under `src/main/java/inf112/skeleton/app/Main.java`.

 The debug mode disables moving by clicking on the cards, and instead uses WASD.